• Skip to primary navigation

 • 4 russet potatoes peeled and cut

-• 1 large onion cut into chunks
+• 1 large onion thick slices

 • 3 bell peppers sliced (I used red, green, and yellow for a colorful dish)